MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-docker.md

 You can also connect to the SQL Server instance on your Docker machine from any external Linux, Windows, or macOS tool that supports SQL connections.

-The following steps uses **sqlcmd** outside of your container to connect to SQL Server running in the container.
+The following steps use **sqlcmd** outside of your container to connect to SQL Server running in the container.
 These steps assume that you already have the SQL Server command-line tools installed outside of your container.
-The same principals apply when using other tools, but the process of connecting will be unique to each tool.
+The same principals apply when using other tools, but the process of connecting is unique to each tool.

 1. Find the IP address for the machine that hosts your container.
 On Linux, use **ifconfig** or **ip addr**.
 On Windows, use **ipconfig**.